 Fraud by day and time

-Note: In all countries, fraud is a very small percentage of overall transactions; the graphs below are normalized for comparison purposes; full-year 2016 data only.
+Note: In all countries, fraud is a very small percentage of overall transactions; the graphs below are normalised for comparison purposes; full-year 2016 data only.

 Fraudsters exhibit a more revealing signature when it comes to where and how often they shop, especially in repeat purchases on the same stolen card.
 Unfortunately, repeat fraud on a card is common: more than 40% of compromised cards are charged for more than one fraudulent transaction.